jackfirth/point-free/README.md

 There are two ways to compose two functions of one input and one output `f` and `g`.
 You can chain the output of `g` to the input of `f` with standard function composition, as in `(compose f g)`.
 However, you can also make a function that accepts two values, gives one to `f` and one to `g`, and returns both outputs as two values.
 Basically, functions can be composed in *series* or in *parallel*.

 This package defines several convenient ways of composing functions to make point-free logic clean and simple to express.
-Composing functions in parallel can be down with the `join` function:
+Composing functions in parallel can be done with the `join` function:

 ```racket
 (define add1-sub1 (join add1 sub1))